Oracle Java Licensing Changes 2025

 - Evaluate Migration to OpenJDK (Alternate Java Platforms): Begin a parallel track to test and migrate to open-source Java wherever feasible.
 This includes running proof-of-concepts with OpenJDK builds for your key applications, verifying compatibility and performance.
 Identify โquick winโ systems that can be switched to OpenJDK immediately (e.g., non-critical services, internal apps) to start cutting reliance on Oracle.
 When negotiating with Oracle, you might have already reduced your Oracle-Java footprint, strengthening your negotiating hand or eliminating the need to negotiate.

 - Budget for Worst-Case Scenario: Work with your finance team to forecast the potential cost if you had to adopt Oracleโs employee-based model at list price.
 This โworst-caseโ budget impact (for example, number of employees ร $15 ร 12 months) should be presented to executives (CFO, CIO) so everyone is aware of the financial exposure.
-This serves two purposes: it prepares the organization for a possible spend (or fine), and it often motivates to pursue the alternatives more vigorously.
+This serves two purposes: it prepares the organization for a possible expenditure (or fine),ย andย it often motivates the pursuit of alternatives more vigorously.
 No CFO likes to see a multi-million dollar line item for Java suddenly appear โ shining a light on it can rally support for cost-saving measures.

 - Implement Shadow IT Surveillance: Scan for and rein in shadow IT use of Java.
-This might involve updating IT policies requiring registration/approval of new software installations, using network monitoring to detect Java application traffic, or deploying endpoint management tools that can flag unauthorized software.
+This might involve updating IT policies to require the registration/approval of new software installations, using network monitoring to detect Java application traffic, or deploying endpoint management tools that can flag unauthorized software.
 The goal is to catch any โrogueโ use of Oracle Java before Oracle does.
-Communicate to all departments about the Java licensing risk so that everyone understands why they must inform IT about Java-based tools.
+Communicate to all departments about the Java licensing risk so that everyone understands the importance of informing IT about Java-based tools.
 Consider creating a centralized repository for Java downloads (preferably of approved OpenJDK versions) so that employees donโt have to fetch Oracle JDK independently.

 - Strengthen Governance and Controls: Establish governance for Java usage moving forward.
 For instance, mandate that all new development use approved non-Oracle JDKs unless an exemption is granted.
 Block automatic updates or downloads of Oracle Java on corporate networks to prevent inadvertent use of Oracleโs binaries.
 Incorporate Java compliance checks into change management โ e.g., when deploying a new application, checklist โDoes it include Oracle JDK?
 If yes, have we addressed licensing or substitution?โ By instituting these controls, you reduce the chance of future non-compliance incidents and ensure that new, unmanaged installations donโt undo the hard work of remediation.